Red-Hex-Consulting/Ankou/README.md

 ---

-## Quickstart (Everything “Just Works”)
+## Quickstart (Everything "Just Works")

 - Install the latest version of golang
 - Run quickstart.py
-- Note your registration key and the agent HMAC key you will find the HMAC key for your agents in ghost-relay/relay.config with clear marking, you will need it to build an agent
+- Note your registration key and the agent HMAC key (both are printed in green by quickstart.py; you can also find the agent HMAC key in `ghost-relay/relay.config` as `AGENT_HMAC_KEY` - you will need it to build an agent)
 - Run or build ghostrelay

 ```sh